 Power Of Attorney (POA).
 Like the commercial invoice, this is a widely used document outside the freight industry.
 By your signing one of these, your forwarder can deal with Customs on your behalf.
 You’ll sign a POA at the same time you do the T&Cs.

 Shipper’s Letter of Instruction (SLI).
 With the above forms ready to go, this document kicks off the shipping process.
 It is your order form, proof that you are purchasing from the forwarder.
-This document is covered in more detail in the Request For Freight Quote chapter.
+This document is covered in more detail in the Request For Freight Quote guide.

 Booking Confirmation.
 This is your receipt for the main transit, whether ocean or air.
 The carrier provides it to your forwarder, who should forward it on to you.
 In some cases, the booking confirmation number is also the shipment tracking number.